andrewstanton1/Metropolis-Algorithm-for-rotor-lattice/README.md

 ## Sample Output

 In the `examples` folder there is an expected output for polarization vs temperature for a run with 10 data points.
 The `examples` folder also contains snapshots of the state of the lattice are recorded at `N = 1000 * x, x = 0, 1, ..., 10`.
-The `rotor_model` notebook should run fairly quickly using the default values in `parameters.py`, but won't produce any meaning results.
+The `rotor_model` notebook should run fairly quickly using the default values in `parameters.py`, but won't produce any meaning results - note: suggested parameters are defined in parameters.py.